Slava-Inyu/space-cards/README.md

 ## Bonus

-- Prevent double render
+- Prevent double render in dev environment
+- Refactor `api.ts`

 ## Additional Questions

 - Can `CardList` re-renders be optimized?
-- Why `getInitialState` is used?
 - Deep vs shallow props comparison in `memo`
 - What folder structure would you prefer as the project grows